AlbanoKaio/Financial-Data-Analysis-SQL-/README.md

 - Some locations show high volume but low efficiency

 ## 📁 Project Structure
+- `/queries` → SQL scripts used for analysis
 - SQL queries organized by analysis type
 - Focus on business-driven insights